N3VEM/OpenShack-Hardware/README.md

 # OpenShack-Hardware
-Repository for customer built hardware related to the shack
+Repository for custom built hardware related to the shack

 will include design information for DIY hardware used in the shack.
 This is intended to be things like:
   * custom built circuits for audio interfacing, radio accessories etc.